madpsy/aisdecode/README.md

     	Log the latest vessel data to the screen whenever it is updated -expire-after duration
-    	Expire vessel data if no update is received within this duration (default: 24h) -log-all-decodes string
+    	Expire vessel data if no update is received within this duration (default: 24h) -external-lookup string
+    	URL for external lookup endpoint (if specified, enables lookups for vessels missing Name) -external-lookup-auth string
+    	Optional credentials for external lookup in the format user:pass -log-all-decodes string
     	Directory path to log every decoded message (optional) -no-state